-Since 2008, Usher Winslett has been head of the dispute resolution practice group at Winslett Studnicky McCormick & Bomser LLP.
-With decades of successful trial, ADR, and appellate experience, he has been selected by both plaintiffs and defendants to represent their interests in high-stakes litigations, arbitrations, and mediations – including multi-national disputes resolved by foreign courts and international arbitration.
-Usher has handled arbitrations under the rules of AAA, CPR, JAMS, FINRA, and the Arbitration Institute of the Stockholm Chamber of Commerce.
+In addition to serving as a neutral, Usher is managing partner at Winslett Studnicky McCormick & Bomser LLP.
+With decades of successful trial, ADR, and appellate experience, he has been selected by both plaintiffs and defendants to represent their interests in high-stakes litigation, arbitration, and mediation – including multi-national disputes resolved by foreign courts and international arbitration.
+Usher has handled arbitrations under the rules of AAA, ICDR, CPR, JAMS, FINRA, and the Arbitration Institute of the Stockholm Chamber of Commerce.
 Some examples of his recent matters include:

 - Lead counsel representing a group of over 40 venture capital firms in an international arbitration and foreign court action with more than $120 million at issue.
 The matter involved a series of disputes arising out of a foreign public company’s purchase of a U.S.-based technology company controlled by the VCs.
-In resolving those disputes, Usher led the team that tried and won a court case in Europe and then reached a favorable settlement of the overall dispute before the conclusion of the international arbitration in London.
+In resolving those disputes, Usher led the team that tried and won case before a European court and then reached a favorable settlement of the overall dispute before the conclusion of the international arbitration in London.

 - Led the team that obtained a TRO and order attaching the assets of a production/finance company behind the Academy Award winning Best Picture Birdman.
 Morgan v.
 Worldview v.
 Worldview Entertainment Holdings, Inc., NY Supr.
 Ct., Index No. 652323/2014.